GoogleCloudPlatform/community/tutorials/kubernetes-engine-customize-fluentbit/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial describes how to customize [Fluent Bit](https://fluentbit.io/) logging for a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.
-You'll learn how to host your own configurable Fluent Bit daemonset to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the Google Kubernetes Engine (GKE) cluster, which does not allow configuration of the Fluent Bit daemon.
+In this tutorial, you learn how to host your own configurable Fluent Bit daemonset to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the Google Kubernetes Engine (GKE) cluster, which does not allow configuration of the Fluent Bit daemon.

 This tutorial assumes that you're familiar with [Kubernetes](https://kubernetes.io/docs/home/).